sendbird/sendbird-platform-sdk-csharp/docs/UserChannelMetadataApi.md

 ## ViewUserMetadataByKey

-> Dictionary&lt;string, string&gt; ViewUserMetadataByKey (string userId, string key, string apiToken = null)
+> Dictionary&lt;string, string&gt; ViewUserMetadataByKey (string apiToken, string userId, string key)

 View a user metadata - When retrieving a specific item of a user metadata by its key